dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 A radical approach is to put wind power and other intermittent sources onto a separate *second* electricity grid, used to power systems that don’t require reliable power, such as heating and electric vehicle battery-charging.

 <img src="figure221.png" width="212" height="219" />
-<span class="figurenumber">Figure 26.12</span>.
+<div class='caption'><span class="figurenumber">Figure 26.12</span>.
 Electrical production and consumption on Fair Isle, 1995–96.
 All numbers are in kWh/d per person.
-Production exceeds consumption because 0.6 kWh/d per person were dumped
+Production exceeds consumption because 0.6 kWh/d per person were dumped</div>

 For over 25 years (since 1982), the Scottish island of Fair Isle (population 70, area 5.6 km<sup>2</sup>) has had two electricity networks that distribute power from two wind turbines and, if necessary, a diesel-powered electricity generator.
 Standard electricity service is provided on one network, and electric heating is delivered by a second set of cables.
 The electric heating is mainly served by excess electricity from the wind-turbines that would otherwise have had to be dumped.
 Remote frequency-sensitive programmable relays control individual water heaters and storage heaters in the individual buildings of the community.
 The mains frequency is used to inform heaters when they may switch on.
 In fact there are up to six frequency channels per household, so the system emulates seven grids.
 Fair Isle also successfully trialled a kinetic-energy storage system (a flywheel) to store energy during fluctuations of wind strength on a time-scale of 20 seconds.